 Then make sure that the rain chain is positioned above the drain pipe so that the water flows to the right spot.
 You may need to make a downward sloping funnel around the hole to catch any water that splashes outside of the hole.

 Or anchor the bottom of the chain to the ground so that it doesn’t have as much movement.

 Finally, some people get really creative and make a whole decorative water feature out of the run off from their rain chain.

 Rain chains are actually very easy to install.

-First, disconnect the down spout.
-Undoing the screws that were holding the down spout in place is probably the hardest part of the job.
+The first setup step is to disconnect the down spout.
+Undoing the screws that are holding the down spout in place is probably the hardest part of the job.